jkrumbiegel/DataFrameMacros.jl/docs/src/tutorial.md

 ## @subset

 To retain only rows that fulfill certain conditions, you can use the `@subset` macro.
 For this macro it does not make sense to specify sink column names, because derived columns do not appear in the result.
-If there are `missing` values, you can use the `@m` flag to pass them through the boolean condition, and add the keyword argument `skipmissing = true` which the underlying `subset` function requires to remove such rows.
+If there are `missing` values, you can use the `@passmissing` modifier to pass them through the boolean condition, and add the keyword argument `skipmissing = true` which the underlying `subset` function requires to remove such rows.

 ```@repl 1
-@subset(df, @m startswith(:Name, "M") && :Age > 50; skipmissing = true)
+@subset(df, @passmissing startswith(:Name, "M") && :Age > 50; skipmissing = true)
 ```

 ## @groupby